 Debit card fraud is governed by the Electronic Fund Transfer Act, which requires cardholders to notify banks about fraudulent charges within 60 days of the transaction—any later and the bank is not obligated to respond.
 In addition, cardholder liability for fraud is only limited to $50 if the bank is notified within two days of the transaction.
 However, most banks give their customers 120 days to dispute a fraudulent charge and have more generous liability policies than required.

 Once notified, the bank has 10 business days to investigate the claim and reach a decision.
 If they find that fraud did indeed occur, they are obligated to refund the cardholder.

 If the bank needs more time to investigate, they can take up to 45 days, but they must at least temporarily return the funds to the cardholder’s account by the 10-day deadline.
 Many banks streamline this process by granting a provisional credit as soon as a dispute is filed.

-Merchants should always be on the lookout for these; any inquiry that can be adequately addressed is a chargeback prevented.
+When the cardholder is claiming that the merchant defrauded them in some way, the bank may request more information.
+Merchants should always be on the lookout for these inquiries.
+Any inquiry that can be adequately addressed is a chargeback prevented.

 With merchants carrying the ultimate liability for the cost of chargebacks, banks aren’t really incentivized to investigate fraud in great depth or push back too hard against their customers’ claims.
-This might not be fair, but it clearly highlights how important it is for merchants to take charge of their own defense when it comes to fraud and chargebacks.
+This might not be fair, but it highlights how important it is for merchants to take charge of their own defense when it comes to fraud and chargebacks.